benitokun123/Shopee-Ultra-Hackathon-2021/README.md

-Please read the files from "Presentation Documents" folder for more info.
+Please read the files from "Presentation documents" folder for more info.